frarthur/to_txt/README.md

-# PDF to Text Converter
+# File to Text Converter

-This project converts PDF files to text files using Python.
-It processes all PDF files in a specified input folder and saves the extracted text to a specified output folder.
+This project converts PDF, DOCX, ODT, and Excel files (both `.xlsx` and `.ods` formats) to text files using Python.
+It processes all files in a specified input folder and saves the extracted text to a specified output folder.

 ## Prerequisites